naturalprogrammer/lemon-demo-angular1/README.md

 grunt --version
 ```

-## Checking out the project from GitHub
+## Checking out the project

 > New to Git?
 Our [Git Rapid Tutorial](http://www.naturalprogrammer.com/tutorials/) could help.

-Assuming git is installed on your machine, open a command prompt, go to some folder under which you want the project to be checked out, and run the following command:
+Assuming git is installed on your machine, open a command prompt and `cd` to the folder under which you want to check out this project.
+Then, run the following command:
 ```
 git clone --depth 1 https://github.com/naturalprogrammer/lemon-demo-angular1.git
 ```